-Dynamics 365 F&O licensing explained
+Dynamics 365 F&O Licensing Explained

 - Dynamics 365 Finance: Focused on global financial management, reporting, and compliance.